-Mean seal count was compared between the eight field seasons (2014/2015, 2015/2016, 2016/2017, 2017/2018, 2018/2019, 2019/2020, 2020/2021, and 2021/2022) for the CBBT survey area using a one-way analysis of variance (ANOVA).
-Mean seal count was also compared between the six field seasons (2016/2017, 2017/2018, 2018/2019, 2019/2020, 2020/2021, and 2021/2022) for the Eastern Shore survey area using a one-way ANOVA.
-If a significant difference (p-value ≤ 0.05) was found between the mean seal counts for the CBBT and Eastern Shore survey areas, then a Tukey/Kramer multiple comparison test was performed in order to see which of the mean counts across the individual field seasons were significantly different from each other.
-Determining the differences between the respective seasonal mean counts was done by calculating the critical value of Q (Q{cv}) as well as the Q statistic (Q{stat}) for each possible pairwise comparison of the mean counts.
+Mean seal count was compared between 10 field seasons from 2014-2024 for the CBBT survey area using a one-way analysis of variance (ANOVA).
+Mean seal count was also compared between eight field seasons from 2016-2024 for the Eastern Shore survey area using a one-way ANOVA.
+If a significant difference (p-value $\leq 0.05$ ) was found between the mean seal counts for the CBBT and Eastern Shore survey areas, then a Tukey/Kramer multiple comparison test was performed in order to see which of the mean counts across the individual field seasons were significantly different from each other.
+Determining the differences between the respective seasonal mean counts was done by calculating the critical value of $Q(Q{cv})$ as well as the Q statistic ( $Q{stat}$ ) for each possible pairwise comparison of the mean counts.
 The Q statistic was compared to the critical value for each pair of mean counts; if the Q statistic was larger than the critical value, the mean counts for the two separate seasons were statistically different.